 Cons of Fixed Rate Student Loans

-• Market rates could decrease, meaning you could miss out on potential savings down the line with a fixed rate loan.
+• Market rates could decrease, meaning you could miss out on potential savings.

 As mentioned above, all federal student loans have fixed interest rates.
-Whether they’re looking for graduate loans or undergraduate loans, borrowers will only have the option to choose a variable rate student loan when borrowing from a private lender.
+Whether they’re looking for graduate loans or undergraduate loans, borrowers will only have the option to choose a variable rate student loan when taking out a private student loan from a private lender.

 Variable rate student loans can be riskier than fixed interest loans.
 This is because the interest rate on a variable rate student loan can change (increase or decrease) throughout the life of the loan based on how the market performs at any given time.